Don’t you just love snacking on cluster granola? Â Don’t you hate paying those astronomical prices? Â I know I answer “yes” to both those questions.

 Beat the egg white in a separate bowl and pour over the mixture.
 Mix to coat evenly with the egg white.

-Spread the mixture onto the baking sheet in an even layer and bake 20 minutes or until the granola is uniformly golden and no longer moist.
+Spread the mixture onto the baking sheet in an even layer and bake for 20 minutes or until the granola is uniformly golden and no longer moist.
 Watch closely!

 Allow to cool completely (the granola will crisp a little more as it cools.)